Dialogs & Modals

 Debug info dialog — one shared, accumulating component

 The model accumulates as facts become known.
 Each surface fills only the fields it knows and calls DebugInfo::into_state; absent fields are omitted.
-The console knows only the run (jackin version, Run ID, diagnostics log path).
-The launch cockpit additionally knows the container id, role, agent, and target.
+The console knows the jackin❯ version and invocation ID.
+The launch cockpit additionally knows the container id, role, agent, target, and optional sanitized telemetry delivery summary.
 The capsule additionally knows its own binary version.
-The row set therefore grows as the operator moves console → launch → capsule, but ordering and styling never change.
-Canonical row order: Run ID, Container ID, jackin version, jackin-capsule, Role, Agent, Target, Diagnostics log.
-If Run ID is present, it is always the first visible row — not merely the first debug-only row or first copy target — and the default Enter-copy target.
+Canonical row order: Invocation ID, Container ID, jackin❯ version, jackin-capsule, Role, Agent, Target, Telemetry.
+If Invocation ID is present, it is always the first visible row and the default Enter-copy target.

 Version rows must match the CLI exactly.
 The jackin row is the jackin --version string and the jackin-capsule row is the jackin-capsule --version string.
 Because those values come from build-time env vars (JACKIN_VERSION, JACKIN_CAPSULE_VERSION) that are only in scope in the binary crates, the model takes them as data — pass the exact CLI string, never the bare crate version.